botnim/mat-msgm/README.txt

 OPTIMIZATION MODULES
 ====================

-The framework can be run without an optimization module (SET: params...), or with an external optimization module.
+The framework can be run without an optimization module by setting (params.optimization = 'NONE'), or with an external optimization module.
 Available is a wrapper for two optimization algorithms, which must be downloaded and added to path.
+QPBO must be wrapped in order to call it from Matlab.

 	- QPBO, by Vladimir Kolmogorov http://pub.ist.ac.at/~vnk/software/QPBO-v1.4.src.zip